-Content stored in almost any corporate data source can be synchronized with native SharePoint lists and libraries via secure web services: Data in SQL databases, file shares, ERP / CRM / ECMS systems or other legacy platforms and on-premise applications like MS Dynamics, SharePoint, Active Directory, SAP etc. Cloud-to-cloud connections e.g. to Azure, Salesforce, Twitter, Facebook, Google, RSS Newsfeeds, XML etc. are supported as well.
-All features of native SharePoint lists and libraries are completely available for your external data, e.g. views, filter, search, metadata, change notifications and workflows on external data change.
+Content stored in almost any corporate data source can be synchronized with native SharePoint lists and libraries via secure web services: Data in SQL databases, file shares, ERP / CRM / ECMS systems or other legacy platforms and on-premise applications like MS Dynamics, SharePoint, Active Directory, and SAP.
+Cloud-to-cloud connections, e.g. to Azure, Salesforce, Twitter, Facebook, Google, RSS Newsfeeds, and XML, are supported as well.
+All features of native SharePoint lists and libraries are completely available for your external data, such as views, filter, search, metadata, change notifications, and workflows on external data changes.

-The Cloud Connector solves many issues that still exists with the SharePoint Business Connectivity Services (BCS) on-premise and in the cloud.
-It offers a more holistic approach that combines the power of data-, application- and process integration.
-SkyDrive Pro issues and limitations are completely solved.
+The Cloud Connector solves many issues that still exists with the SharePoint Business Connectivity Services (BCS) on-premises and in the cloud.
+It offers a more holistic approach that combines the power of data, application, and process integration.
+OneDrive for Business sync issues and limitations

-Fig.: Connections are managed in the Connection Manager, a Windows Administration Console Application.
+Fig. Connections are managed in the Connection Manager, an easy to use Windows MMC Application.

-Fig.: Each data entity can be specified with a view settings only in just minutes, like data provider, connection string, data query and primary key.
+Fig. Each data entity can be specified with a view settings only in just minutes.
+Simply select a data provider, enter a connection string and data query.
 No programming is required to establish a connection.